 Perot Museum of Nature and Science

 The Birds of Paradise and Giant Gems of the Smithsonian is open now through January 8th, and this is such an incredible way to spend your time in Dallas.
 You get to experience amazing brain adventures.
-Experiencing science head on was super fun for my kids.
+Experiencing science head-on was super fun for my kids.
 With having four children, I can tell you that this was nothing short of exciting for them, they loved it.
 I should say that my husband and I were also intrigued with the science aspect of it.

 GeO-Deck at Reunion Tower

-While decorated, you can also see decoration around the city from the top as well.
+While decorating, you can also see decoration around the city from the top as well.
 Visiting the Reunion Tower will get you excited for the holiday season ahead.
 You can experience this through the holidays.
 Balloon artists, visiting with Santa, and so much more!

 The hotel that tower is in is also decorated and playing Christmas music.
 Before heading up in the elevator, you can take a group picture and then even enjoy the view in the elevator.